Abstracting Path Conditions: Experimental Results

 The experimental results are depicted in Table~\ref{tab:experiments}.
 They show running times in seconds of \Pex and \APC on the benchmarks.
-We did all the measurements on a single common desktop computer\footnote{Intel\textsuperscript{\textregistered} Core$^{\mathtt{TM}}$ i7 CPU 920 @ 2x2.67GHz, 6GB RAM, Windows 7 Professional 64-bit, MS \Pex 0.92.50603.1, MS Moles 1.0.0.0, MS Visual Studio 2008, MS .NET Framework v3.5 SP1, MS Z3 SMT solver v3.2, and boost v1.42.0.}.
+We did all the measurements on a single common desktop computer\footnote{Intel\textsuperscript{\textregistered} Core$^{\mathtt{TM}}$ i7 CPU 920 @ 2.67GHz 2.67GHz, 6GB RAM, Windows 7 Professional 64-bit, MS \Pex 0.92.50603.1, MS Moles 1.0.0.0, MS Visual Studio 2008, MS .NET Framework v3.5 SP1, MS \Z SMT solver v3.2, and boost v1.42.0.}.
 The mark T/O in \Pex column indicates that it failed to reach the target location within an hour.
 For \APC we provide the total running times and also time profiles of different paths of the computation.
-In sub-column 'Bld $\hat{\varphi}$' there are times required to build the necessary condition $\hat{\varphi}$.
-In sub-column 'Trans + SMT $\hat{\varphi}^{25}$' there are two times for each benchmark.
-The first number identifies a time spent by transformation of $\hat{\varphi}$ into $\hat{\varphi}^{25}$.
-The second number represent a time spent by Z3 SMT solver~\cite{Z3} to decide satisfiability of the formula $\hat{\varphi}^{25}$.
-Characters behind these times identify results of the queries: S for satisfiable, U for unsatisfiable and X for unknown.
-The last sub-column 'SMT $\hat{\varphi}$' contains running times of Z3 SMT solver directly on formulae $\hat{\varphi}$.
-The mark M/O means that Z3 went out of memory.
-As we explained in Section~\ref{sec:quantifiers} the construction and satisfiability checking of $\hat{\varphi}^{K}$ runs in parallel with satisfiability checking of $\hat{\varphi}$.
-Therefore, we take the minimum of the times to compute the total running time of \APC.
-The faster variant is written in boldface.
+In sub-column 'Bld $\mathit{apc}$' there are times required to build the necessary condition $\mathit{apc}$.
+In sub-column 'Unf/SMT $\mathit{apc}^{\vec{K}}$' there are two times for each benchmark.
+The first number identifies a time spent by unfolding the formula $\mathit{apc}$ into $\mathit{apc}^{\vec{K}}$.
+We use a fixed number 25 for all the counters and benchmarks.
+The second number represent a time spent by \Z SMT solver~\cite{Z3} to decide satisfiability of the unfolded formula $\mathit{apc}^{\vec{K}}$.
+Characters in front of these times identify results of the queries: S for satisfiable, U for unsatisfiable and X for unknown.
+And the last sub-column 'SMT $\mathit{apc}$' contains running times of \Z SMT solver directly on formulae $\mathit{apc}$.
+The mark M/O means that \Z went out of memory.
+As we explained in Section~\ref{sec:quantifiers} the construction and satisfiability checking of $\mathit{apc}^{\vec{K}}$ runs in parallel with satisfiability checking of $\mathit{apc}$.
+Therefore, we take the minimum of the times to compute the total runing time of \APC.

-For all benchmarks, the computed necessary conditions $\hat{\varphi}$ are also sufficient.
-Thus, models of formulae $\hat{\varphi}$ produced by \Z SMT solver directly describe tests covering the target locations.